Hawa-Evakali/Gallery/README.md

 ## Installation and setup instructions
 1. Clone this repo: git clone
 2. The repo comes in a zipped or compressed format.
-Extract to your prefered location and open it.
+Extract to your prefered location and open it. open your terminal and navigate to gallery then create a virtual